spacelift-io/user-documentation/docs/concepts/run/pull-request-comments.md

 }
 ```

-Using a policy such as the example above, a user could trigger a tracked run on their Spacelift stack by commenting something such as:
+Using a Push policy such as the example above, a user could trigger a tracked run on their Spacelift stack by commenting something such as:

 ```text
 /spacelift deploy my-stack-id